5hwb/Old-Hangul-Input-Method/README.md

 ## Note

-* (ㅇ) represents the bottom half of the letters ᄛ, ᄝ, ᄫ, ᄬ, ᅗ.
+* (ㅇ) represents the bottom circular half of the letters ᄛ, ᄝ, ᄫ, ᄬ, ᅗ.
 * The [F] key indicates that any consonants typed after it are for the next syllable block.
+For instance: ᄋ+ᅡ+ᄉ+ᄃ+ᅡ = 앗다, while ᄋ+ᅡ+[F]+ᄉ+ᄃ+ᅡ = 아ᄯᅡ.
-* For best results, install the 'NanumBarunGothic YetHangul' sans-serif font - most Korean Hangul fonts do not support archaic Hangul and this was the best one I could find.
+* For best results, install the 'Noto Sans CJK KR' sans-serif font - most Korean Hangul fonts do not support archaic Hangul.
   * To try other fonts, open `main.html` in a text editor.
-In the line containing `font-family: "NanumBarunGothic YetHangul", normal;`, replace 'NanumBarunGothic YetHangul' with the name of the preferred font.
+In the line containing `font-family: "Noto Sans CJK KR", normal;`, replace 'Noto Sans CJK KR' with the name of the preferred font.
+  * Some other fonts which support archaic Hangul include 'NanumBarunGothic YetHangul' and 'NanumMyeongjo YetHangul' (both are decent looking but are slightly buggy).

 ## Diagrams